mk270/whitakers-words/dictionary.md

 Each entry is
 my responsibility alone, and there are significant differences and elaborations.
-They may not necessarily be found as primary entries, or even directly referrenced, but they will have been constructed from information in that source.
-For instance, the remark 'adp see app' in a source dictionary may generate 'adp' WORDS entries that are not explicitlt mentioned in the source dictionary.
+They may not necessarily be found as primary entries, or even directly referenced, but they will have been constructed from information in that source.
+For instance, the remark 'adp see app' in a source dictionary may generate 'adp' WORDS entries that are not explicitly mentioned in the source dictionary.
 There might be occasions where the source gives a noun but on my own initiative I have also introduced the corresponding adjective